-Today’s workforce is familiar with key principles of coding — especially logic.
-After all, basic HTML was a staple of millennial culture in the early 2000s.
+Today’s engineering workforce is familiar with coding — especially logic.
 Now, those self-taught coders are your citizen developers.
 They interact with applications every day, so they understand how to think about a front-end user interface and build a flow that makes sense.
 They also interact with forms regularly, so they understand how data might be captured on the backend.

 When you make tools available to this workforce, they don’t need a lot of explanation in order to get things done.
 In Sofiya’s case, for instance, she was so ready to compose that she couldn’t believe everyone wasn’t doing this type of development every day.